eXist-db/polymer-app-template/README.md

 ## What's in the box

-* a common directory structure
+* a common minimal directory structure (more dirs can be added of course)
 * all needed configuration files
 * useful development tooling (bower, gulp, Polymer CLI, Ant)